 - Remove from oven.
 Cool on the pan for 10 minutes then remove to a wire rack to cool completely.

-Now if you are looking at this recipe, drooling and asking yourself but where can I buy saffron, well with Slofoodgroup you have definitely found it along with many other great culinary spices and flavors.
+Now, if you are looking at this recipe, drooling, and asking yourself but "where can I buy saffron", ask no more.
+With Slofoodgroup, you have definitely found the place for saffron, along with many other great culinary spices and flavors.

 Leave a comment

 Comments will be approved before showing up.